Disability classification in judo: At the Paralympic Games

 The sport was first played as a medal sport at the 1988 Summer Paralympics.

 At the 1992 Summer Paralympics, blind people were eligible to participate, with classification being run through IBSA, with classification being done based on weight.
 At the 2000 Summer Paralympics, 10 assessments were conducted at the Games.
 This resulted in 1 class change.

 Judo competition at the London 2012 Summer Olympics will be held at ExCeL Exhibition Centre from 30 August to 1 September.
 There will be 13 medal events, and each country may only enter one athlete per event.
 The total number of athletes per country allowed is six men and five women.
 Being the host nation, Great Britain is allowed another two competitors (one male, one female).

 For the 2016 Summer Paralympics in Rio, the International Paralympic Committee had a zero classification at the Games policy.
 This policy was put into place in 2014, with the goal of avoiding last minute changes in classes that would negatively impact athlete training preparations.
 All competitors needed to be internationally classified with their classification status confirmed prior to the Games, with exceptions to this policy being dealt with on a case-by-case basis.
-In case there was a need for classification or reclassification at the Games despite best efforts otherwise, judo classification was scheduled for September 4 to 5 and September 6 at the Paralympic Village.
+In case there was a need for classification or reclassification at the Games despite best efforts otherwise, judo classification was scheduled for 4 to 5 and 6 September at the Paralympic Village.